 When the Writer’s Strike seemed inevitable fans were preparing for the worst.
 Re-runs, the disappearance of their favorite shows, and possibly nothing but asinine Reality TV.
 But the truth has been far less disastrous.
 No one seems to care much at all.
 Not even the Democratic party cares enough to show their support to the Writers (except for underdog, John Edwards).
 As one screen writer said, “The Democrats only care enough for Hollywood to milk them for money.”
 Apparently, life goes on without new episodes of “Grey’s Anatomy.”
 Fans are still going to the movies, people are engrossed in a wild political race, and all our late-night talk shows are back and running in full swing.
 Hollywood is surviving the Writer’s Strike, but what’s more interesting is that so are we.

 It is as if we all realized something very important: Hollywood is not the center of our lives.
 We have a myriad of other alternatives to spend our time on, and we can survive without a hit new season of prime-time television.
 As I thought about this realization the other day I began to think of just how easy it is for Christians to become consumed with the entertainment industry.
 We too like to be entertained, and there’s nothing wrong with that, but when we are consumed by it then we lose our focus on what’s important.
 The Writer’s Strike has shown us all that we can survive without Hollywood at the center of our lives.
 Now the trick will be to make sure that Hollywood never gets back to the place it once held.
-I have a few suggestions for us on how to resist that temptation:
+I have a few suggestions for us on how to resist that temptation:1) Be Discerning A simple rule goes a long way.
+Use your time wisely, and be choosy about what you let into your life.

 2) Enjoy Entertainment, but Be Wary of Idolizing it When being “entertained” moves from a “want” to a “need” then you have entered the realm of idolatry.
 Beware that you are not making “musts” out of your “wants.”